Understanding Consignor Roles in Contract Management

 Depending on contract terms, the consignor may need to arrange insurance covering the goods throughout transit.
 This ensures financial protection against damage or loss—a key consideration when exporting valuable commodities.
 Having explicit insurance responsibilities written into the agreement helps clarify who bears what risk.

-Using digital workflows like ClearContract’s contract workflows allows organizations to trigger insurance notifications, review policy documents automatically, and ensure each shipment meets contractual coverage requirements.
+ClearContract’s Tasks & Deadlines trigger insurance notifications, run policy reviews automatically, and ensure each shipment meets contractual coverage requirements—24/7.

 The Consignment Contract and Its Legal Backbone